 But is there, in fact, an infinite packing behind this construction?
 Each stage of construction is finite, so this is a convergence issue, and it remains unresolved.
-The script has both positive and negative indications.
+The script suggests both positive and negative indicators.

 6.5.4.
 Harmonic Mappings.
-Recall from Section 4.31 that harmonic mappings H on the disc can be written in the form $F(z) = H(z) + \overline{G}(z)$ where H, G are analytic in \mathbb{D} .
-While the "addition" here is not a geometric feature that can be carried directly by our circles, there is a discrete fact that captures the local behavior which we will discuss in a moment.
+Recall from Section ?? that harmonic mappings H on the disc can be written in the form $F(z) = H(z) + \overline{G}(z)$ where H, G are analytic in \mathbb{D} .
+While the "addition" here is not a geometric feature that can be carried directly by our circles, there is a discrete fact that captures the local behavior which we'll discuss in a moment.
 The upshot is that if one just jumps in with discrete functions, the fundamental global phenomena appear to persist.
-In this section we start with the mechanics, see some examples parallel to ones in Chapter 4, then set up some lines of open experimentation for you.
+In this section we start with the mechanics, see some examples parallel to ones in Chapter ??, then set up some lines of open experimentation for you.

 Take a quick run through SHGBasics S. Try it out!
 The way CirclePack operates, h and g will be discrete analytic functions on the disc, so, within each example they will share a complex K and have its maximal packing P_K as their common domain.
 In fact, there will be no need to view P_K , but in SHGintro S h is taken as the identity function, so P_K itself appears in p0 as the range of h.
 The image of g appears in p1.
-On execution of 'h_g_bar', the sum $h + \overline{g}$ is displayed in p2.
+On execution of 'h_gbar', the sum $h + \overline{g}$ is displayed in p2.
 CirclePack requires that the range packings for h and g both be euclidean, and a key feature in SHGintro S is that their boundary radii are identical.
 The script starts with g also the identity, so the initial f is pretty boring.
 However, if you press 'b' on an interior circle of h, you will that to become a branch circle for g.
 The image of f is immediately more interesting.
 You can add additional branch points and see some of the behavior described in Chapter 4.
 In particular, since the boundary radii are identical for h and g, the complex dilatation function w(z) is a discrete finite Blaschke product.

-Also in (S) HGintro (S) we display, strictly for purposes of comparison, the addition h + g (no conjugation bar on g now).
-The result f = h + g, which appears in p2, will approximate the classical sum of these analytic functions.
-However, the radii associated with f are simply the sums of radii from h and g, and when you display the circles in p2 you see that they are not a packing label.
-In other words, in this algebraic situation, the circles are no longer doing the work for you.
+Also in SHGintroS we see, for purposes of comparison, the addition h + g (note there is no conjugate on g now).
+The result f = h + g, again in p2, will approximate the classical sum.
+When you display the circles in p2, however, you see that they are not doing the work for us: these radii are simply the sums of radii from h and g, they do not form a packing label.
 The next script, SHGexamples S, illustrates a few additional examples related to Chapter 4.

 EXERCISE 6.17.
 Verify this bit of local geometry, which may account for the properties of these discrete harmonic functions.
-Consider euclidean triangles T and t with vertices $\{Z_1, Z_2, Z_3\}$ and $\{z_1, z_2, z_3\}$, respectively.
+Consider euclidean triangles T and \tilde{T} with vertices $\{z_1, z_2, z_3\}$ and $\{\tilde{z}1, \tilde{z}2, \tilde{z}3\}$, respectively.
 Assume that each of these triples is positively oriented.
-Now form a new triangle Δ with vertices $\{w_1, w_2, w_3\}$, where $w_j = Z_j + \overline{z_j}, j = 1, 2, 3$.
-(The bar here denotes complex conjugation of z_j .)
+Now form a new triangle Δ with vertices $\{w_1, w_2, w_3\}$, where $w_j = z_j + \bar{z}j, j = 1, 2, 3$.
 The issue is whether Δ is necessarily positively oriented.